hansieso/Portfolio/README.md

 # Hans's Portfolio

-Welcome to my portfolio!
-I'm Hans, and I'm passionate about Coding, Design, Game Development, and Project Management.
+Welcome to my general portfolio!
+I'm Hans, and I'm passionate about Design, Coding, Game Development, and Project Management.
 This portfolio showcases a selection of my work and projects in these areas.
+My main portfolio has moved here: [(https://hansso.framer.website/)]
 <br>
 <img src="Github Portfolio Pictures/menhotpot.PNG" width="200"/>